 2008 Rank: High

-Flexible Term Lengths of Long Term CRRs (D)

-FERC’s July 6, 2007 Order on CRRs encourages the ISO to consider future flexibility to allow: (i) Long Term CRRs in excess of 10 years, or (ii) annual CRRs with guaranteed renewal rights up to year 10, or (iii) Long Term CRRs with terms ranging from 2 to 9 years.
-FERC notes that any subsequent change in the available term lengths would have to respect the rights of the holders of any outstanding 10-year CRRs.

-2008 Rank: Low

-Multi-period Optimization Algorithm for Long Term CRRs (D)

-When the ISO performs the initial release of Long Term CRRs for the period 2008-2017, the Simultaneous Feasibility Test (SFT) optimization will treat the entire 10-year time horizon as a single time period (for each combination of Season and Time of Use period) with respect to network model assumptions.
-The ISO has recognized that a multi-period algorithm can result in a more optimal allocation of Long Term CRRs because it would be able to reflect different assumptions for each year regarding the availability of grid capacity for CRRs, in particular the known expiration of previously released Long Term CRRs, Existing Transmission Contracts and Converted Rights.
-FERC’s July 6 Order affirms that if the ISO and its stakeholders choose to implement the multi-period algorithm, the ISO must make a compliance filing within 30 days explaining the reasons for the change, how the change will affect Long Term CRR nominations, and how the change has been tested.
-The ISO had planned to develop this functionality in time for the CRR Year Two release process, but is now deferring implementation of this feature beyond CRR Year 2.

-2008 Rank: Low

-Software for Bundling Individual PNode CRRs into Trading Hub CRRs (D)
+Revised Approach for Releasing and Tracking CRRs having a Trading Hub Source or Sink (D)

-The rules for handling CRR nominations sourced at a Trading Hub in the allocation process use a “disaggregation” approach whereby such nominations are disaggregated or unbundled into individual Point-to-Point CRRs each of which has as its source a Generating Unit PNode that is a constituent of the Trading Hub.
+The current rules for handling CRR nominations sourced at a Trading Hub in the allocation process use a “disaggregation” approach whereby such nominations are disaggregated or unbundled into individual Point-to-Point CRRs each of which has as its source a Generating Unit PNode that is a constituent of the Trading Hub.
 Such nominations are then submitted to the optimization and eventually awarded to the nominating LSE in the unbundled form.
+Two concerns have been identified with this approach.

-Although the CRR Sources in the awarded “bundle” are expected to closely resemble the composition of the Trading Hub, they will in general not match the Trading Hub exactly.
+First, although the CRR Sources in the awarded “bundle” are expected to closely resemble the composition of the Trading Hub, the bundle will in general not match the Trading Hub exactly.
 FERC’s July 6 Order directed the ISO to consider whether to develop software to assist LSEs in the trading of Trading Hub CRRs by “rebundling” individual PNode CRRs to reconstitute a Trading Hub CRR.
 More generally the ISO is also required by the Order to make a compliance filing within 6 months after the launch of the new market that explains whether the disaggregation method remains appropriate.

+Second, the disaggregation approach can result in large numbers of fractional-MW CRRs, due to the fact that a trading hub may be comprised of a few hundred constituent generator PNodes.
+These fractional-MW CRRs can be further broken down into even smaller and more numerous individual point-to-point CRRs through other CRR processes, such as the transfer of CRRs between LSEs to account for migration of direct access load.
+The result is a population of CRRs whose management is burdensome for CRR holders as well as the ISO.

 2008 Rank: Low

 Release of CRR Options (D)